-When it comes to GMAT prep, well-paced work is key to getting you to your goals.
+When it comes to GMAT prep, well-paced work is the key to getting you to your goals.
 It’s better to study for 30 minutes every day for a month than to cram for 15 hours a couple of days before the exam!
 Enter Magoosh’s GMAT question of the day!
-With commonly-tested concepts from both Verbal and Quant sections, this post has daily practice you can use to up your score.
+With commonly-tested concepts from all three sections—Quant, Verbal, and Data Insights—this post has daily practice you can use to up your score.

 GMAT Question of the Day

-This GMAT question of the day will update every day of the month.
-It rotates between Verbal and Quant, covering a variety of commonly-tested concepts, all between 600-level and 800-level questions.
+This GMAT question of the day will update every day of the month, cycling through two weeks’ worth of questions.
+It rotates between Verbal and Quant—with a couple Data Insights questions mixed in—covering a variety of commonly-tested concepts.
+The difficulties range from Medium to Very Hard.

-Bookmark it, set a daily reminder for yourself, and go!
+Bookmark this page, set a daily reminder for yourself, and go!

 Verbal: Critical Reasoning